 Licensees are people who have authorization to enter a property to perform a specialized task.
 Examples of licensees include maintenance workers, electricians, independent contractors, etc. A property owner who fails to fix a dangerous condition could be held liable for a licensee’s subsequent injuries.

-The third category of visitor is trespassers.
+The third category of visitors is trespassers.
 These individuals do not have any legal authority or invitation to be on another person’s property.
 To fulfill their legal obligations, property owners must refrain from intentionally or recklessly causing harm to trespassers.
 Otherwise, an injured trespasser cannot sue a landowner for a property hazard.

 If evidence suggests that a property owner violated the legal obligations he or she owed to a visitor, the injured party may file a lawsuit.
 Such lawsuits typically allege that the property owner’s failure to fulfill his or her legal duties caused injuries to the claimant.